graffen/xmpp.dk/_pages/01_connect.md

 ## Secure Communication
 The connection between your client and xmpp.net is encrypted using TLS.
 The server prefers secure connections to other servers, however this cannot be guaranteed.
-Since you can't (and shouldn't) trust your xmpp server, I recommend you always enable [Off-The-Record (OTR)][off-the-record] in your chat client.
+Since you can't (and shouldn't) trust your xmpp server, I require you always enable [Off-The-Record (OTR)][off-the-record] in your chat client.
 This will give you end-to-end encrypted chat that cannot be decrypted while in transit and, depending on the settings of your client, will not be logged on your local machine.

 ## Federation